saciestudio/courses-intro-portfolio-analysis/scripts/chapter2_script.md

 To understand their definition, take a look again at the return distribution plot, where I indicate their value.
 The 5% value-at-risk is the return that is so extremely negative that there is only a 5% chance of observing a return that is even more negative.

-But how severe are those losses?
-This question is answered by the expected shortfall measure of downside risk.
+But how severe are those 5% most extreme losses?
+This question is answered by computing the average value of the 5% most negative returns.
+This number is called the 5% expected shortfall.

-The 5% expected shortfall complements the 5% value at risk by reporting the average value of those 5% most negative returns.

 ***